andyguestysj/prog03/_docs/topics/2-c/intro-c.md

 C is the basis on which many other languages are based, including C++, C# and Objective C.

-Unlike Java C is not an object-oriented language.
-You cannot create classes in C.
+C should look a lot like Java, but unlike Java C is not an object-oriented language.
+You cannot create classes in C. *Methods* in C are called *functions*.

-C should look a lot like Java.

 ## Hello World